 Today proponents of hormonal contraception — particularly the pill — contend that contraception does not cause abortion.
 They argue that contraception prevents pregnancy and thereby reduces the need for induced abortion.
 But the facts do not support their deceptive claims.

-Hormonal birth control has three modes of action; that is, it can work in one of three ways:
+According to the patient package inserts (see reference) that accompany any brand of birth control pill, hormonal birth control has three modes of action; that is, it can work in one of three ways:

-- Prevent or delay the release of an ooctye (egg) from the ovary (ovulation).
+• Prevent or delay the release of an ooctye (egg) from the ovary (ovulation).
 However, women can and do experience “breakthrough ovulation” — meaning that an oocyte is released from the ovary, thus making fertilization possible.

-- Cause the cervical mucus to thicken, making it difficult for the sperm to reach the oocyte.
+• Cause the cervical mucus to thicken, making it difficult for the sperm to reach the oocyte.
 It is possible, though, for the sperm to break through the mucus and for fertilization to occur.

-- Thin the lining of the uterus (endometrium) so as to inhibit implantation.
+• Thin the lining of the uterus (endometrium) so as to inhibit implantation.